dapr/quickstarts/conversation/java/http/README.md

 ## Run the app with the template file

-This section shows how to run the application using the [multi-app run template files](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) with `dapr run -f .`.
+Run the application using the [multi-app run template files](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) and the Dapr CLI with dapr run -f ..

 This example uses the default LLM Component provided by Dapr which simply echoes the input provided, for testing purposes.
 Here are other [supported Conversation components](https://docs.dapr.io/reference/components-reference/supported-conversation/).